Best Zinc Supplements: What Works, What to Choose (Evidence-Based Guide)

 This guide explains how to choose the best zinc supplement based on your needs.

-What is the best zinc supplement?
+What is the most commonly used zinc supplement?

 The best zinc supplements use well-absorbed forms such as zinc picolinate, zinc bisglycinate, or zinc citrate.